alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-build-compute-vm-image.md

 This will build a new image in `RG_SH_IMAGE_STORAGE` and delete the VM plus associated build artifacts (hard disk, network card and public IP address)

+### :pencil: Notes

+The first step of this script will run the remote build analysis script.
+Please **check** that everything has built correctly before proceeding.

 ## :art: 5.
-Registering images in the gallery
+Register image in the gallery

-Once you have created an image, it can be registered in the image gallery using the `Register_Image_In_Gallery.ps1` script.
+Once you have created an image, it can be registered in the image gallery for future use using the `Register_Image_In_Gallery.ps1` script.

 ![Powershell: one hour](https://img.shields.io/static/v1?style=for-the-badge&logo=powershell&label=local&color=blue&message=one%20hour) at :file_folder: ``./deployment/dsvm_images/setup`